Ranking Every Eurovision Song Ever Ranking Every Eurovision Song Ever

 Finally, it came time to rank the songs by year and then overall.
 One might imagine that with that many songs, there would be many ties to break.
 I used the categories from #1 through #4 as the primary tiebreakers, in that order.
 If songs were still tied after that, they were ranked on straight-up judgment calls.
 The more songs I added to the list, the less that mattered.
 Nobody is going to care if a song is ranked 851st or 852nd; I certainly don’t.
 Tiebreakers made a much more notable difference on a year-by-year level; some songs finished inside or outside my top ten because of them, and in a few rare cases, the top songs tied.

 With this insight in hand, soon comes the time for me to get into some of my favorite Eurovision songs – and the worst.
-Stay tuned after the 2024 contest.
+Stay tuned in the second half of 2024.

 Skip to content